-Mortgage applications decreased 4.3 percent from one week earlier, according to data from the Mortgage Bankers Association’s (MBA) Weekly Mortgage Applications Survey for the week ending February 19, 2016.
-This week’s results include an adjustment to account for the President’s Day holiday.Click on graph for larger image.
+Mortgage applications decreased 1.9 percent from one week earlier, according to data from the Mortgage Bankers Association’s (MBA) Weekly Mortgage Applications Survey for the week ending July 19, 2019.Click on graph for larger image.

-The Refinance Index decreased 8 percent from the previous week.
-The seasonally adjusted Purchase Index increased 2 percent from one week earlier.
-The unadjusted Purchase Index decreased 4 percent compared with the previous week and was 27 percent higher than the same week one year ago.
+...
+The Refinance Index decreased 2 percent from the previous week and was 81 percent higher than the same week one year ago.
+The seasonally adjusted Purchase Index decreased 2 percent from one week earlier.
+The unadjusted Purchase Index decreased 1 percent compared with the previous week and was 6 percent higher than the same week one year ago.

-The average contract interest rate for 30-year fixed-rate mortgages with conforming loan balances ($417,000 or less) increased to 3.85 percent from 3.83 percent, with points increasing to 0.42 from 0.36 (including the origination fee) for 80 percent loan-to-value ratio (LTV) loans.
+The average contract interest rate for 30-year fixed-rate mortgages with conforming loan balances ($484,350 or less) decreased to 4.08 percent from 4.12 percent, with points decreasing to 0.33 from 0.38 (including the origination fee) for 80 percent loan-to-value ratio (LTV) loans.

 The first graph shows the refinance index since 1990.

 Mortgage rates have declined from close to 5% late last year to around 4% now.

 Just about anyone who bought or refinanced over the last year or so can refinance now.
 But it would take another significant decline in rates for a further large increase in refinance activity.

 The second graph shows the MBA mortgage purchase index